 Remove the bulbs from the existing fixture.
 Use the screwdriver to remove the bolts holding the fixture to the box.
 As you remove the second bolt, make sure to hold onto the fixture so it doesn't fall away.
 With the fixture hanging by the wires, use your voltage tester to ensure that the power is still off.

-With one hand holding the fixture, use your other hand to unscrew the wire nuts and separate the wires.
+While holding the fixture, unscrew the wire nuts and separate the wires.
 There should be one black and one white wire.
 Remove the old fixture.

 Step 3 — Install the New Fixture